retry51776/notes/psychlogy/README.md

 > The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

 - When leader w strong ego, their ability is ceiling of their team.

+- Establish goal & rule in advanced, and transparent environment.

+- We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

+- Goal is not important, execution path is the key.
+The skill to navigate in path and understand the tradeoffs is what makes different.

+- Repetition training is most effective way to change.

+- Change your path is easier than change what your desire.

 ## Framework